CiscoSE/voting-bot/README.md

 how `SETTINGS_BLOCK` is used in [bot_buttons_cards.py](./bot_buttons_cards.py).

 On top of that I've changed all strings to be referenced indirectly and put in place using `bot_buttons_cards.nested_replace()`.
 Any string in a message or a card can be referenced by `{{keyword}}`. `nested_replace()` converts the card or an original string to its final value.
 This makes the localization easy - localization strings are in [localization_strings.py](./localization_strings.py).
-And cards can be also filled with the current information - for example a session name or voting topic.
+And cards can be filled with the current information - for example a session name or voting topic.